MultiverseLearningProducts/swe/src/mod2/wk1/day2.md

 | Shift   | `myArray1.shift()`    | Removes the first item in the array |
 | Unshift | `myArray1.unshift(1)` | Adds item to beginning of array     |

+Here is a [fun animation](https://simplestepscode.com/array-push-pop-shift-unshift/) to help you remember these methods.

 ### Try this exam question

 What does the array contain after calling the following methods on it?